Case Based Pediatrics For Medical Students and Residents

 You conclude that her eye examination is normal and reassure the mother.
 You schedule her next appointment when she is 9 months old or earlier if her mother notices a problem.

-The examination of the eye is an essential part of an examination since disease or pathology of the eye can result in vision loss.
-Although there are diseases that are easily noticed, such as conjunctivitis, there are other conditions that are much more subtle.
-These conditions include leukokoria of retinoblastoma and strabismus that can lead to amblyopia.
-Without a careful examination of the eyes, these problems can be missed and result in blindness.
+The examination of the eye is an essential part of an examination since disease or pathology of the eye can result in vision impairment or loss.
+Although there are diseases that are easily noticed, such as conjunctivitis, there are other conditions that are subtle.
+These conditions include leukocoria of retinoblastoma and strabismus that can lead to amblyopia.
 There are times that patients will come to us because of pain, itchiness, blurriness, redness, or discharge of the eye.
 As primary care physicians, we should be comfortable with the eye examination to be able to correctly diagnose, treat, or refer our patients for specialty care by an ophthalmologist.
 This chapter will focus on screening of the eye in the well child since some serious conditions can only be detected early enough through screening.

 The examination of the well child is primarily dependent on his or her age since infants and young children are less cooperative with the examination compared to older children.
-Also, screening for specific problems is essential at an early age to prevent vision problems later in life.
+Screening for specific problems is essential at an early age to identify vision problems early.

-Another is the corneal light reflex test in which the eyes are viewed with an ophthalmoscope to see if the corneas are symmetrical.
-The reflection of the light off the cornea should be symmetric.
-Asymmetry could signify strabismus and warrants a referral to an ophthalmologist.
+Another screening test is the corneal light reflex test in which the eyes are viewed with an ophthalmoscope or flashlight to see if the reflections off the corneas are symmetric.
+Asymmetry could signify strabismus (misalignment of the eyes) and warrants a referral to a pediatric ophthalmologist (2).
+Sometimes, the eyes might appear to be crossed, but this needs to be confirmed with asymmetry of the corneal light reflex.

-In doing the external examination, the orbits and globes are examined for symmetry in terms of shape, position, and movement.
-The eyelids are likewise noted for symmetry and movement.
-Asymmetry may signify proptosis, cranial nerve palsy, or lid masses (3).
+Perform an external examination of the eyes and eyelids for symmetry of shape, position, and overall movement.
+Asymmetry may indicate proptosis, cranial nerve palsy, or lid masses (4).
 Note if the pupils are round and symmetrical.
-Irregularity could signify an iris coloboma, which is a "keyhole" shaped defect, caused by an embryological defect of closure of the eye.
-In a child with choanal atresia and ear anomalies, a coloboma (eye defect) can be part of CHARGE syndrome.
+Irregularity could signify an iris coloboma, which is a "keyhole" shape (or other non-circular shape), caused by an embryological defect of closure of the eye.
+In a child with choanal atresia and ear anomalies, a coloboma (eye defect) can be part of CHARGE (coloboma and cranial nerve abnormalities, heart defects, atresia of the nasal choanae, restriction of growth and development, genital abnormalities, ear abnormalities) syndrome.
 Corneal size should be assessed since large corneas, together with excessive tearing and photophobia is a sign of infantile glaucoma.

 Questions